matteoferla/mol_to_params.py/README.md

 ## versions

-So turns out that the version shipped with Rosetta is longer and has more functionality.
+The version shipped with Rosetta is longer and has more functionality.
+Why?
+No idea.

 ## changes
 **I am not the author**, Ian W. Davis is.
 I just ported this code to the 2nd decade of 21st century.